Green Squash Soup

 This recipe is from The Healthy Kitchen – Recipes for a Better Body, Life, and Spirit (Hardcover) by Andrew Weil, M.D. and Rosie Daley (Knopf)

-This soup is flavorful enough to serve as the main course, while remaining a light and refreshing summer choice.
-A real crowd-pleaser!
+This soup is flavorful enough to serve as the main course, while remaining a light and refreshing seasonal choice.
+Very tasty the next day, if it lasts that long!

 This is another easy, flavorful soup that can either be a first course or a main course in a meal with salad, bread, and cheese.
 Eat it right away; the fresh taste of the vegetables is what makes it appealing.